engineer-86/octoprint-webcam-redirect/README.md

-# octoprint-webcam-redirect
+# Octoprint Webcam Redirect

-This is a Python Flask web application that streams video from a webcam to a web page.
-The web page updates the video in real-time, so it gives the appearance of a live stream.
+A Python Flask application that redirects Octoprint webcams to a local URL for easier integration with other applications.

-## Setup
+## Features

-1. Clone this repository to your local machine.
-2. Install Docker on your machine if not already installed.
-3. Build the Docker image with the command: `docker build -t octoprint-webcam-redirect .`
-4. Set the environment variables `USERNAME` and `PASSWORD` to your desired basic authentication credentials.
-5. Edit the `urls` list in `main.py` to contain the URLs for your desired webcam streams.
-6. Run the Docker container with the command: `docker run -p 8000:8000 -e USERNAME=$USERNAME -e PASSWORD=$PASSWORD octoprint-webcam-redirect`
+- Multiple webcams can be redirected simultaneously
+- Simple authentication mechanism to restrict access to the webcams
+- Uses multipart streaming to efficiently stream video from the webcams
+- Customizable via environment variables

 ## Usage

-Navigate to `http://localhost:8000` in a web browser to view the video stream.
-You will be prompted to enter the basic authentication credentials you set up in step 4.
-Once authenticated, you should see the live video stream from your webcam.
+1. Clone this repository to your machine.
+2. Set the `INTERNAL_URLS` environment variable to a comma-separated list of internal webcam URLs.
+For example: `export INTERNAL_URLS="http://192.168.10.95/webcam/?action=stream,http://192.168.10.95:8081/?action=stream"`
+3. Set the `USERNAME` and `PASSWORD` environment variables to the desired username and password for authentication.
+4. Run the application with `python main.py`.
+5. Access the redirected webcams via the URLs `http://localhost:8000/api/cam1` and `http://localhost:8000/api/cam2` (replace `cam1` and `cam2` with the appropriate camera number).

+## Customization

+The application can be customized via the following environment variables:

+- `INTERNAL_URLS`: A comma-separated list of internal webcam URLs.
+- `USERNAME`: The username for basic authentication.
+- `PASSWORD`: The password for basic authentication.

-## API
+## License

-This application exposes an API for each webcam stream in the `urls` list.
-The API endpoints are as follows:

-- `/api/video-feed`: Returns the video feed for the first webcam stream in the `urls` list.
-- `/api/video-feed-2`: Returns the video feed for the second webcam stream in the `urls` list.
-(Add more routes as needed for additional streams.)

-You can access the API endpoints by appending them to the base URL of the application.
+This project is licensed under the MIT License - see the LICENSE file for details.